apache/incubator-weex/doc/advanced/how-it-works.md

 Additionally, the transformer could also do more things: combo the bundles, bootstrap with config and external data.
 For more information, please see the syntax specs.

+## NOTICE
+Most of Weex utility output JS Bundle after  [Webpack](https://webpack.github.io/) re-bundle.
+So the eventual format of Weex JSBundle is webpack packed .

 ## JS Framework

 JS Framework will run in native JavaScript engine at the beginning preparation phase.
 It has `define()` and `bootstrap()` functions for each the bunlde code.
 Once a JS bundle requested from server, the code will be executed. `define()` will register all modules first, then `bootstrap()` will start compiling main component into virtual DOM and send rendering calls to native.